nicholasbarkote/showcase/README.md

 # Home page

-- This is dashboard application]
+- This is Subscription page

 ## screenshot